roobottom/roobottom-2015/notes/_posts/2015-08-08-paddling-pools-and-teacups.md

     - 2015-08-08_005.jpg
 ---

-We spent a lovely warm afternoon with Ellie, Kamran and Mrs.M.
-The babies very much enjoyed splashing around in the pool, an experience enhanced by the addition of baby Roo's vomit.
+We spent a lovely hot afternoon with Ellie, Kamran and Mrs.M.
+The babies very much enjoyed splashing around in the pool, enhanced by the addition of baby Roo's vomit.

-Cath and Dave came round in the evening.
+Cath and Dave came round later.
 We sat out in the warm evening air and shared a take away from the Lemongrass.